 http://www.vontrappphotography.com/blog/2014/1/von-trapp-glamour-photography-visits-cortina-d-ampezzo

 After much thought and consideration I then decided to start career number four and return to photography.
 I first joyfully started learning it in grade school and continued in high school studying graphic arts.
 Now it is time to become a professional.
+However, still enjoying the underwater world.

 casual elegance by robpolderPhoto shoot in Naarden Vesting with Joy D.